googleapis/google-cloud-java/google-cloud-clients/google-cloud-phishingprotection/README.md

 See the [Authentication](https://github.com/googleapis/google-cloud-java#authentication) section in the base directory's README.

-About FIXME
+About Phishing Protection
 ----------------------------

-[FIXME][product-overview] FIXME
+[Phishing Protection][product-overview] Protect your users from phishing sites

-See the [FIXME client library docs][lib-docs] to learn how to use this FIXME Client Library.
+See the [Phishing Protection client library docs][lib-docs] to learn how to use this Phishing Protection Client Library.

 Getting Started
 ---------------
 #### Prerequisites
-You will need a [Google Developers Console](https://console.developers.google.com/) project with the FIXME API enabled.
+You will need a [Google Developers Console](https://console.developers.google.com/) project with the Phishing Protection API enabled.
 [Follow these instructions](https://cloud.google.com/resource-manager/docs/creating-managing-projects) to get your project set up.
 You will also need to set up the local development environment by [installing the Google Cloud SDK](https://cloud.google.com/sdk/) and running the following commands in command line: `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.

 #### Installation and setup
 You'll need to obtain the `google-cloud-phishingprotection` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-phishingprotection` as a dependency in your code.